DarienSR/AI_DayInTheLife/README.md

 # Determining Agent Behavior with Utility Functions
 The point of this project was to understand how Utility AI works.
 I have placed an Agent (or NPC) in a scene (his apartment) and used Utility AI to model his behavior.
-Performing different actions around his apartment like sleeping, eating, or watching tv.
+Performing different actions around his apartment like sleeping, eating, or working.

 # How does Utility AI work?
 In it's simplest form numerous actions like "Eating" are defined by it's various considerations (i.e. Am I hungry?
 Do I have food?, etc).
 All actions and their considerations are then scored based on the utility (or value) they provided to the agent in that given time (calculations must be done during run-time).
 The action that provides the most value/utility is then selected.